subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ \lim_{n\rightarrow\infty}\sum_{i=1}^n |W_{kt/n} - W_{(k-1)t/n}|^2 = t $$

 Hence the squared difference of the values of a Wiener Process on an interval is just the length of the interval.
 This result is informally written as $(dW_t)^2 = dt$ and is critical in proving some important properties for the Wiener Process.
+For a proof of this property please see the paper by [Carlstein](https://math.uchicago.edu/~may/REU2019/REUPapers/Carlstein.pdf).

 ## Stochastic Calculus and the Ito Integral

-Now that we have defined the Weiner Process, the next natural step is build upon this and create other random processes that use it as a building block.
-Kiyosi Ito carried out this program in the 1940s, and his first step was to define a random process $I(t)$ that could be expressed as an integral over the Weiner Process:
+Now that we have defined the Wiener Process, the next natural step is build upon this and create other random processes that use it as a building block.
+Kiyosi Ito carried out this program in the 1940s, and he started by defining a random process $I(t)$ that could be expressed as an integral over the Wiener Process:

 $$ I(t) = \int_0^t f(s,W_s) dW_s  $$